Resetting induced multimodality: Stochastic resetting

 If instead of resetting to a fixed position $x_0$ the reset is performed to a set of points distributed according to $\mathcal{P}(x)$, Eq.~(\ref{eq:fpe-reset-point}) attains the following form \cite{evans2011diffusion-jpa,evans2020stochastic}

 The stationary state $p(x)$ for Eq.~(\ref{eq:fpe-reset-set}) is the composition of $p(x|z)$

 where $p(x|z)$ is the stationary solution for resetting to $z$.
 Consequently, for $\mathcal{P}(x)$ being the normalized sum of Dirac's delta, under stochastic resetting the stationary state is the sum of stationary states for each $x_0$, see Ref.~\onlinecite{pal2015diffusion}.
+Consequently, such a solution could be multimodal with modes located at the restarting positions $x_0$.
 Eqs.~(\ref{eq:fpe-reset-point}) -- (\ref{eq:fpe-reset-set}) can be extended to describe systems driven by $\alpha$-stable noises.
-In such a case, Eqs.~(\ref{eq:fpe-reset-point}) -- (\ref{eq:fpe-reset-set}) becomes of the fractional order, see Eq.~(\ref{eq:ffpe}) and Refs.~\cite{podlubny1999,kilbas2006}, but importantly Eq.~(\ref{eq:superposition}) stays intact.
+In such a case, Eqs.~(\ref{eq:fpe-reset-point}) -- (\ref{eq:fpe-reset-set}) becomes of the fractional order, see Eq.~(\ref{eq:ffpe}) and Refs.~\onlinecite{podlubny1999,kilbas2006}, but importantly Eq.~(\ref{eq:superposition}) stays intact.